to-ny/save/tasks/phase2.md

 - [x] Create cluster status API endpoint `/cluster/status`
 - [x] Implement transparent request forwarding to leader for non-leader nodes
 - [x] Reject client requests (except cluster, health, metrics) when cluster is not initialized
+- [ ] Fix node removal to use two-step process (demote to learner first, then remove voter)

 ---